The Departed

 ⏱️ Runtime & Duration

-The total runtime of The Departed is 151 minutes (2h 31m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Departed (2006) is 151 minutes (2h 31m).
+Directed by Martin Scorsese, the film runs for 151 minutes in its complete theatrical version.

 Verdict Summary